← Back to Insights

 For the first time since pre-COVID, seniors housing fundamentals are all moving in the right direction at the same time.

 Demographics are accelerating.
-In 2025, average occupancies are above 90%, driven by non-discretionary demand.
+In 2025, average occupancies are above 90 percent, driven by non-discretionary demand.

 Supply remains constrained.
 Older home closures continue, and new construction has slowed.

 Capital is re-entering the conversation.
 Private and institutional groups are underwriting again.
-The largest public senior housing operators continue to focus on growth in 2026, supported by an expectation of multi-year growth of a conservative 4.0% per annum.
+As highlighted on Q4 earnings calls, the largest public senior housing operators continue to focus on growth in 2026, supported by unwavering demand.
+Key players continue to place their sights on strategic acquisition in key submarkets, supported by an expectation of multi-year growth of a conservative 4.0% per annum.

-The 75+ population cohort is expected to grow more than 40% over the next decade.
-The number of Canadians over 85 is projected to double by 2036, reaching approximately 1.6 million people.
-This comes at a time when government-funded long-term care home waitlists remain significantly stretched - Ontario alone has more than 50,000 individuals waiting for placement.
+From a macro perspective, the 75+ population cohort is expected to grow more than 40 percent over the next decade.
+More specifically, the number of Canadians over the age of 85 is projected to double by 2036, reaching approximately 1.6 million people.
+This comes at a time when government-funded long-term care home waitlists remain significantly stretched, with Ontario alone reporting more than 50,000 individuals waiting for placement.

 Occupancy across stabilized retirement products has improved.
-Large operators have reported occupancy around 95% with stabilized margins achieving the low to mid 40% range.
+Large operators have reported occupancy of approximately 95% with stabilized margins achieving the low to mid 40% range.
+Lenders are engaging again, selectively.

 Five Practical Implications

-• Strong operators with stabilized assets are regaining pricing power, particularly in supply-constrained submarkets
+1. Strong operators with stabilized assets are regaining pricing power, particularly in supply-constrained submarkets.
+Focused on strategic growth in specific geographic locations.

-• Heavily levered or underperforming properties are becoming recapitalization candidates
+2. Heavily levered or underperforming properties are becoming recapitalization candidates.

-• Expenses are being monitored and controlled - post-COVID labour shortages are easing.
-Temporary agency costs have dropped more than 50% over the past year
+4. Expenses are being monitored and controlled, and post-COVID labour shortages are easing.
+Temporary agency costs have seen a drop by greater than 50% over the past year.

-• Growing competition means offering high-quality service and facilities is equally important as location
+5. Growing competition means offering high quality service and facilities is equally as important as location.

 To deepen our coverage in this space, Aman Rana has joined our team to help lead our seniors housing platform.